brigadecore/brigade/docs/topics/github.md

 4. For "Payload URL", add the URL: "http://YOUR_HOSTNAME:7744/events/github"
 5. For "Content type", choose "application/json"
 6. For "Secret", use the secret you configured in your Helm config.
-7. Choose "Just the push event" or choose "push" and "pull_request".
+7. Choose "Just the push event" or choose  specific events you want to receive, such as "push" and "pull_request".

+> Each event you select here will increase the number of events that fire within
+> the Brigade system.
+We recommend only enabling the events that you are using,
+> as enabling unused events will merely result in extra load on your system.

 ![GitHub Webhook Config](../intro/img/img4.png)